amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

   The error estimator can be controled via two parameters in the list `"time integration method`" called `"absolute error tolerance`" and `"relative error tolerance`".
 The default values for these parameters are 0.001.

+* `"BDF1`" [list] list specified in `"time integration method`".
+  It includes the following parameters.

+  * `"time step increase factor`" [double] defines geometric grow rate for the initial time step.
+If adaptive time stepping strategy is specified, this parameter is ignored.
+Default is 1.0.

+  * `"BDF1 parameters`" [list] used for initialization of the BDF1 time integrator.

 Transient Time Integratior